 - If the selected future date is not a business day, we’ll attempt to make the payment the preceding business day

-- If there are insufficient funds in your account and/or your daily limit on the account is insufficient to make the AnyPay payment, the payment won’t be made.
+- If there are insufficient funds in your account to make the AnyPay payment, the payment won’t be made.
 If this happens we will email you notifying you of the failure.

 Who can see my payees list?